Up to 25 percent of all Professional Liability and General Liability insurance applications are declined by the underwriters.

 - Utility and natural resource process (oil and gas, power, nuclear, etc.)

 If you are involved in any high risk areas, it would be helpful to explain your involvement in detail on your application and to list reasons why your risk would be less than the average risk in such high risk areas.
-For example, if you subcontract out your work in these high risk areas to another tech professional who carries both Professional Liability and General Liability, this should be mentioned.
+For example, if you subcontract out work in these high risk areas to another tech professional who carries both Professional Liability and General Liability, this should be mentioned.